lyteword/chspurgeon-tod/volume-7/psalm-133.md

 d) Because destined to "dwell together in unity", for ever in heaven; therefore we should aim at it here.

-2\. *Its peculiar excellency* :both "good and pleasant."
+2\. *Its peculiar excellency* : both "good and pleasant."

 a) Good, in respect of church work and influence; of mutual edification and growth in grace (2Co 13:11); of the success of prayer (Mt 18:19); of recommending the gospel to others.